Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/wholesale_calculation/given_minimal_standard_scenario/readme.md

     - System Correction MP has a tariff.
     - A tariff that ends before end of calculation period.
     - A tariff that starts before end of calculation period, but not at beginning.

+## Coverage

+- Standard scenario for a wholesale calculation